rust-embedded/book/src/intro/install/linux.md

 ## udev rules

-These rules let you use OpenOCD with the Discovery board without root privilege.
+This rule lets you use OpenOCD with the Discovery board without root privilege.

 Create this file in `/etc/udev/rules.d` with the contents shown below.